chitru/loan-application-demo/README.md

 This is a loan acquisition sign up form.
 Being creative I took a liberty of adding a Neon (Postgres) database and a mocked Salesforce API integration.
 So that form can be seen in action from end to end.
 This document describes the design process, data modelling, choices, and more implementation details.

+Link to the project: [application demo](https://loan-application-demo-eta.vercel.app/) but you'll need be in dev mode to see the OTP.
+Please follow development setup to run the project locally.

 It has multi-step form with validation.
 Form handle the state and validation using React Hook Form.
 Here are some of the things you need to know about this project.

 - All types are kept in `lib/types.ts` file.